nickklein/ftps-usb-backup/README.md

 Requirements:
 1. Python3
 2. 7-zip (Linux, Mac, Windows)
-3. Computer with FTPS set up
+3. Computer with FTPS set up OR USB drive

 ## How to install 7-zip:
 ### Linux: